 - Plain Greek yogurt topped with banana, berries or pumpkin, honey, raw nuts of choice and cinnamon.
 It may sound complicated, but it's really simple - I normally use about 1/2 cup of plain Greek yogurt (it has to be plain Greek - this type of yogurt has much less sugar than flavored yogurts or even plain non-Greek yogurt - check the labels), plop it in the bowl, then top it with a little fruit (the choices I like best are ripe banana, fresh or frozen berries, or canned 100% pure pumpkin), a few raw nuts (I go for walnuts or pecans), a little honey and cinnamon ( I use a LOT of cinnamon), mix it all together and enjoy!
 This is my favorite on travel day because it requires no heat or electricity to prepare.

-- Rolled or steel cut oats topped with brown sugar or honey, berries, raw nuts of choice and cinnamon.
-I love this option mainly on cooler mornings and like to use rolled or steel cut oats because I prefer the texture over the quick cook varieties.
+- Rolled oats (I use Bob's Red Mill Organic Old Fashioned Rolled Oats) topped with brown sugar or honey, berries, raw nuts of choice and cinnamon.
+I love this option mainly on cooler mornings and like to use rolled oats because I prefer the texture over the quick cook varieties.
 The oats can be cooked on the stove top if there's plenty of time and I don't mind messing up a pot, or they can be cooked quickly in the microwave.
 To the plain cooked oats, I add generally the same things I add to the Greek yogurt mixture - a little fresh or frozen fruit (with oatmeal, I especially enjoy raspberries, blackberries or blueberries), a few raw nuts (again, walnuts or pecans for me), a little honey or brown sugar, and, of course, lots of cinnamon.
 This is a good stick-to-your-ribs breakfast when it's chilly outside.

 - Smoothie made with plain Greek yogurt, fresh or frozen berries, and fresh or frozen ripe banana - This is a favorite breakfast (and sometimes lunch) when it's HOT outside and it's super easy.
 If you have a standard sized blender, the recipe for one hefty serving is 1 cup of plain Greek yogurt, 1 cup of fresh or frozen berries of your choice, and 1 ripe banana, fresh or frozen (the ripe banana acts as the sweetener so no other sweetener is necessary).
 We use the Magic Bullet (affiliate link) and it's much smaller, so we do this in two batches.
 Throw it all in your blender and mix away.
 If you use frozen berries and banana, it'll take a little longer to blend, but you'll end up with a very creamy consistency.
 You can even freeze this concoction for an ice-creamy texture.